Student Organization of Nairobi University

 In 2016 legislation was introduced - Universities (Amendment) Act 2016 - through which SONU, which relied on direct elections for its leadership, was replaced by the University of Nairobi Students Association (which relies on indirect leadership elections through delegates).
-Per contemporary press commentary, the move to replace SONU by UNSA was done in order to allow the university management to eliminate radical elemenents from the student movement.
+Per contemporary press commentary, the move to replace SONU by UNSA was done in order to allow the university management to eliminate radical elements from the student movement.